int128/kubectl-external-forward/README.md

 # kubectl-external-forward [![go](https://github.com/int128/kubectl-external-forward/actions/workflows/go.yaml/badge.svg)](https://github.com/int128/kubectl-external-forward/actions/workflows/go.yaml)

 This is a kubectl plugin to connect to an external host from your laptop via a cluster.

-For example, you can run your application locally using remote databases on Cloud.
+For example, you can run your application locally using remote databases.

 ![diagram](docs/kubectl-socat-diagram.svg)

-Features:
+## Why

+This plugin allows you to connect to a host outside of a cluster.
+It is useful when a host is in a **private network** and **unreachable** from your laptop.
-- Forward to a host outside of a cluster (`kubectl port-forward` only forwards to a pod in a cluster)
+`kubectl port-forward` only allows you to connect to a pod inside a cluster.

+This plugin provides a TCP proxy.
+Just run your application with localhost configuration, like connecting to MySQL on your laptop.
-- No proxy configuration is needed such as HTTP or SOCKS proxy
+No proxy configuration such as HTTP_PROXY or SOCKS is needed.

+This is an alternative of SSH bastion.
+You no longer maintain your bastion servers.

 ## Getting Started